The Batyrev-Manin conjecture for DM stacks: Fano stacks; the stacky Manin conjecture

 \begin{defn} Let $f\colon\cY\to\cX$ be a morphism of nice stacks.
 We say that $f$ is \emph{birational} if there exist open dense substacks $\cV\subset\cY$ and $\cU\subset\cX$ such that $f$ restricts to an isomorphism $\cV\xrightarrow{\sim}\cU$.
 We say that $f$ is \emph{thin} if it is non-birational, representable, and generically finite onto the image.
 A \emph{thin subset }of $\cX\langle F\rangle$ means a subset contained in $\bigcup_{i=1}^{n}f_{i}(\cY_{i}\langle F\rangle)$ for finitely many thin morphisms $f_{i}\colon\cY_{i}\to\cX$. \end{defn}

-\begin{defn} For a nice stack $\cX$, we denote its \emph{Néron-Severi space} by $\N^{1}(\cX)_{\RR}$, that is, the $\RR$-vector space generated by numerical classes of line bundles.
+\begin{defn} For a nice stack $\cX$, we denote its \emph{Néron--Severi space} by $\N^{1}(\cX)_{\RR}$, that is, the $\RR$-vector space generated by numerical classes of line bundles.
 We denote its dimension by $\rho(\cX)$ and call it the \emph{Picard number }of $\cX$. \end{defn}

-From Proposition \ref{prop:iso-Pic}, the Néron-Severi space of $\cX$ is identified with the corresponding space $\N^{1}(\overline{\cX})_{\RR}$ of the coarse moduli space $\overline{\cX}$.
+From Proposition \ref{prop:iso-Pic}, the Néron--Severi space of $\cX$ is identified with the corresponding space $\N^{1}(\overline{\cX})_{\RR}$ of the coarse moduli space $\overline{\cX}$.
 In particular, $\cX$ and $\overline{\cX}$ have the same Picard number.
 Below is our first conjecture, which concerns the number of rational points with bounded height on a Fano stack. \begin{conjecture}[The Manin conjecture for Fano stacks] Let $\cX$ be a Fano stack and let $c$ be an adequate raising function.
 Suppose that $\cX\langle F\rangle$ is Zariski dense.
-Then, there exist a thin subset $T\subset\cX\langle F\rangle$ and a positive constant $C$ such that
+Then, there exists a thin subset $T\subset\cX\langle F\rangle$ and a positive constant $C$ such that

 \end{conjecture}